100rabhsah/FakeNews/README.md

 1. Prepare your dataset:
    - Place your dataset in the `data/raw` directory
    - The dataset should have at least two columns: 'text' and 'label'
+   - Supported formats: CSV, TSV

 2. Train the model:
 ```bash
 python src/train.py
 ```

-3. Model evaluation metrics will be logged during training
+3. Model evaluation metrics and visualizations will be generated in the `visualizations` directory

 ## Model Architecture